 This type of custom solution is an ideal way to deal with rapidly changing requirements because it is so flexible.
 With it, we can generate nearly any type of report required.

 Understanding the urgency, LuminFire turned around this solution in short order – completing it in less than 2 weeks even while busy with many other projects.
 We hope that it helps to provide those impacted by the crisis with the assistance they need.
 That’s what we are about at LuminFire…making life and work better for everyone.

 “LuminFire quickly generated a professional website that added recognizable legitimacy to the Relief Fund and provided a simple way for people in need to quickly contact the Relief Fund.
 The multi-lingual capability of the site made it available in Spanish to help reach additional effected workers.
-On the backend, LuminFire created a user-friendly FileMaker fmIgnite database to track applicants and keep their data secure.
+On the backend, LuminFire created a user-friendly FileMaker fmIgnite [BrilliantHub] database to track applicants and keep their data secure.
 Without the support from LuminFire, we wouldn’t have been able to serve as many people as quickly as we did during the early days of the economic crisis that was created by the pandemic.” – Mat Terwiliger, Business Representative, IATSE Local 13

 So far the project has raised $268,000 and provided support to over 800 people.
 (Updated 10-5-2020)